Stool (Feces) Sample for Testing Research

 Abnormal Stool Test Values

-• High levels of fat in the stool may be caused by diseases such as pancreatitis, inflammatory bowel disease (IBD), celiac disease, cystic fibrosis or other disorders that affect the absorption of fats.
+- High levels of fat in the stool may be caused by diseases such as pancreatitis, inflammatory bowel disease (IBD), celiac disease, cystic fibrosis or other disorders that affect the absorption of fats.

-• The presence of undigested meat fibers in the stool may be caused by pancreatitis.
+- The presence of undigested meat fibers in the stool may be caused by pancreatitis.

-• A low pH may be caused by poor absorption of carbohydrates or fat Stool with a high pH may mean inflammation in the intestine (colitis), cancer, or antibiotic use.
+- A low pH may be caused by poor absorption of carbohydrates or fat Stool with a high pH may mean inflammation in the intestine (colitis), cancer, or antibiotic use.

-• Blood in the stool may be caused by bleeding in the digestive tract.
+- Blood in the stool may be caused by bleeding in the digestive tract.

-• White blood cells may be caused by inflammation of the intestines, such as ulcerative colitis, or a bacterial infection.
+- White blood cells may be caused by inflammation of the intestines, such as ulcerative colitis, or a bacterial infection.

-• Rotaviruses are a common cause of diarrhea in young children.
+- Rotaviruses are a common cause of diarrhea in young children.
 If diarrhea is present, testing may be done to look for rotaviruses in the stool.

-• High levels of reducing factors in the stool may mean a problem digesting some sugars.
+- High levels of reducing factors in the stool may mean a problem digesting some sugars.

-• Low levels of reducing factors may be caused by sprue (celiac disease), cystic fibrosis, or malnutrition.
+- Low levels of reducing factors may be caused by sprue (celiac disease), cystic fibrosis, or malnutrition.
 Medicine such as colchicine (for gout) or birth control pills may also cause low levels.

 Bay Biosciences is a global leader in providing researchers with high quality, clinical grade, fully characterized human tissue samples, bio-specimens, and human bio-fluid collections.

-Bay Biosciences maintains and manages its own biorepository, the human tissue bank (biobank) consisting of thousands of diseased samples (specimens) and from normal healthy donors available in all formats and types.
+Furthermore, Bay Biosciences maintains and manages its own biorepository, the human tissue bank (biobank) consisting of thousands of diseased samples (specimens) and likewise normal healthy donors for controls.
+Additionally, available in all formats and types.

-Our biobank procures and stores fully consented, deidentified and institutional review boards (IRB) approved human tissue samples and matched controls.
+In fact, our biobank procures and stores fully consented, de-identified and institutional review boards (IRB) approved human tissue samples, human biofluids such as serum samples, plasma samples from various diseases and matched controls.

-All our human tissue collections, human specimens and human bio-fluids are provided with detailed, samples associated patient’s clinical data.
+Also, all our human tissue collections, human biospecimens and human biofluids are provided with detailed, samples associated patient’s clinical data.

-This critical patient’s clinical data includes information relating to their past and current disease, treatment history, lifestyle choices, biomarkers, and genetic information.
+In fact, this critical patient’s clinical data includes information relating to their past and current disease, treatment history, lifestyle choices, biomarkers, and genetic information.

-Patient’s data is extremely valuable for researchers and is used to help identify new effective treatments (drug discovery & development) in oncology, and other therapeutic areas and diseases.
+Additionally, researchers find the patient’s data associated with the human biospecimens extremely valuable and use it to help identify new effective treatments (drug discovery & development) in oncology, as well as in other therapeutic areas and diseases.

-Bay Biosciences banks wide variety of human tissue samples and biological samples, including cryogenically preserved at – 80°C.
+Bay Biosciences banks wide variety of human tissue samples and human biological samples, including fresh frozen human biospecimens cryogenically preserved at – 80°C.

-Including fresh frozen tissue samplestumor tissue samples, formalin-fixed paraffin-embedded (FFPE), tissue slides, with matching human bio-fluids, whole blood and blood-derived products such as serumplasma and PBMC.
+For example fresh frozen tissue samples, tumor tissue samples, formalin-fixed paraffin-embedded (FFPE), tissue slides, with matching human bio-fluids, whole blood and blood-derived products such as human serum, human plasma and human PBMCs.

 Bay Biosciences is a global leader in collecting and providing human tissue samples according to the specified requirements and customized, tailor-made collection protocols.